Jude the Apostle: Veneration

 According to tradition, after his martyrdom, pilgrims came to his grave to pray and many of them experienced the powerful intercessions of St. Jude.
 Thus the title, 'The Saint for the Hopeless and the Despaired'.
 St. Bridget of Sweden and St. Bernard had visions from God asking each to accept St. Jude as 'The Patron Saint of the Impossible'.
-Jude is remembered (with Simon) in the Church of England with a Festival on 28 October.
+Jude is remembered (with Simon the Zealot) in the Church of England with a Festival on 28 October.

 His feast day is 28 October (in the Roman Catholic Church, Anglican Communion, and Lutheran Church).

 Apostle Jude son of James (Lebbaeus, Thaddaeus) the Brother of the Lord is commemorated on 19 June and 30 June (Synaxis of the Holy, Glorious and All-Praised Twelve Apostles) in the Eastern Orthodox Church.